mhjensen/MLcourseUnivDelValle/README.md

 methods of data analysis, which is exactly what machine learning aims at providing.

-This series of lectures aim at giving you an understanding on how to use deep learning methods like neural networks to solve differential equations.
+These lectures aim at giving you an understanding on how to use deep learning methods like neural networks to solve differential equations.